This post may contain affiliate sales links. Please see my full disclosure policy for details

 - 2 tablespoons (30ml) heavy whipping cream (or milk)

-- For the cake: Preheat the oven to 350°F. Prepare two 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
+- Preheat the oven to 350°F. Prepare two 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
 Prepare your bake even strips if desired.

-- For the frosting: Cut butter into pieces.
+- Cut butter into pieces.
 Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally.
 Beat until the butter looks light in color.